kevgleeson78/Gesture-Based-UI-Project/README.md

         UpdateDealerScore();
         // Delay showing the dealers card every one second for a new card yield return new WaitForSeconds(1f);
-        // Keep going while teh dealers hand is worth at least 16.
+        // Keep going while the dealers hand is worth at least 16.
-        // And keep going while the dealers scroe is less than the players score. while (dealer.HandValue() < 17 || dealer.HandValue() < player.HandValue())
+        // And keep going while the dealers score is less than the players score. while (dealer.HandValue() < 17 || dealer.HandValue() < player.HandValue())
         {
             // New card for the dealer